ImperialCollegeLondon/fractalgenetics/README.md

 ## Running the code
 ### fracDecimate
     output <- fracDecimate(interpNoSlices, cut.off, data, filename, id.col.name,
-   interactive, verbose) [Enter], where:
+    interactive, verbose) [Enter]
+with:

-    interpNoSlices = A number between 3 and 50 indicating the number of slices you want the data interpolated to (default: 10)
+interpNoSlices = A number between 3 and 50 indicating the number of slices
+    you want the data interpolated to (default: 10)

 cut.off = A number between 1 and 20 indicating the minimum number of
     datapoints per patient for that patient to be included in the analysis (default: 3)

-    filename = The filename of the FD data exported from AutoFD (default: FD.csv) or
+filename = The filename of the FD data exported from AutoFD (default: FD.csv)
+    or
-    data = [N x MaxNrSlices] data matrix with FD measurements per slice for all MaxNrSlices across N individuals.
+data = [N x MaxNrSlices] data matrix with FD measurements per slice for all
+    MaxNrSlices across N individuals.
 Slice columns will be automatically extracted and need to contain "Slice" in their name.

 id.col.name = column name of sample id column.
-If sample IDs are in input rownames specify id.col.names = "rownames" (default: Folder)
+If sample IDs are in input
+    rownames specify id.col.names = "rownames" (default: Folder)

 interactive = If TRUE, histogram of FD is plotted (default: FALSE)

 verbose = If TRUE, progress messages are printed (default: TRUE)

 eg `output <- fracDecimate(interpNoSlices=9, filename="FD.csv")`

 The output is a [N x interpNoSlices] matrix with the interpolated data.
 Rownames are the subject IDs.
 Column names are: "Slice_x" where x is a number from 1 to